OscarAraque/k3s-docker-gpu/README.md

 ## Dependencies

-Managed via UV in `requirements.txt`:
+All dependencies are defined in `pyproject.toml` and locked in `uv.lock`:
-- `cupy-cuda12x` - GPU acceleration library
+- `cupy-cuda12x>=13.0.0` - GPU acceleration library for CUDA 12.x
 - `numpy<2.0` - Numerical computing (compatible version)
-- `psutil` - System monitoring
+- `psutil>=5.9.0` - System and process monitoring

+The lock file ensures reproducible builds with exact versions and cryptographic hashes.

 ## Development